HeshamMegid/HMDiallingCode/README.md

 Usage
 -----
-Import HMDiallingCode.m, HMDiallingCode.h and DiallingCodes.plist into your project and add CoreLocation into your linked libraries.
+First, import HMDiallingCode.m, HMDiallingCode.h and DiallingCodes.plist into your project, and add CoreLocation to your linked libraries.

-First, init your object with a delegate
+Then init your object with a delegate:

 ```- (id)initWithDelegate:(id<HMDiallingCodeDelegate>)delegate;```